 The vessel featured in the animated CAD is based on the plans of “Master Hand”, a Brixham sailing trawler built in 1920 and featured in Edgar J. March’s ‘Sailing Trawlers’.
 In his book, published in 1953, Edgar March wanted to make the general public aware of these great vessels and the enormous craft and skill required to build and sail them.
 We hope this video goes a little way to furthering his work.

 This CAD animation, the first of its kind featuring a Brixham trawler, accurately depicts the line drawings of “Master Hand” and the stages involved in constructing that vessel.

-As some aspects of the order of the build have had to be altered to make the animation, the following provides a stage-by-stage breakdown of the build process (click on the picture below to enlarge):
+As some aspects of the order of the build have had to be altered to make the animation, the following provides a stage-by-stage breakdown of the build process.

 Some Key Facts:

 Although the structure of all Brixham trawlers followed a general blueprint, the types of wood and joints used varied depending upon the ship building yard, the wood they had available and the amount the owner wished to spend.
 As such no two trawlers were ever built exactly the same.

 * The main structure of the trawler, the frames, beams etc. would be made of Oak.
 This is a strong wood, pleasant to work and which, in the 19th century, was plentiful in supply.